Skip to main content

 Supporting Female Reproductive Vitality

-One of the most fundamental hormones in female is progesterone.
+One of the most fundamental hormones in female reproductive health is progesterone.
 After ovulation, the corpus luteum produces progesterone, which is essential for preparing the endometrium, the uterine lining, for embryo implantation.
 If conception occurs, progesterone levels must remain sufficiently high to sustain the early stages of pregnancy.
 Insufficient progesterone can lead to irregular cycles, difficulty with implantation, or early pregnancy loss.

 Supplementation with progesterone is a common practice in fertility treatments, particularly in assisted reproductive technologies (ART) like in vitro fertilization (IVF), where the natural production of progesterone might be compromised.
 It is also used in cases of ovulatory disorders or a history of recurrent pregnancy loss to support the uterine environment.